MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 > [!NOTE]
 > VPNs can be used to connect to virtual machines in Azure as well.
 However, you should be sure to use methods to verify explicitly.
 Creating a tunnel that is "trusted" regardless of how they are used can be riskier than having specific connections that are highly verified.

-No amount of security at the Network, Transport of Application layers will matter if you are not coming from a trusted, verified and secure source.
+No amount of security at the Network and Transport of Application layers will matter if you are not coming from a trusted, verified, and secure source.

 ### Use privileged access workstations (PAWs)